NoahDavey/100-days-of-code/log/r1-log.md

 I forgot to write my log for this day, but i did code...
 Think i did something on mine and matts project

 ### R1D45
+I did some work for Tommy at Swyftx today.
+Adding in functionality for different high value customer levels in intercom.
+Still a bit off but just need to test it works now

 ### R1D46
 ### R1D47
 ### R1D48